youngdynasty/EmporterEspressoSugar/README.md

 # Emporter Espresso Sugar

-A plugin for Emporter to create secure, public URLs to your site with [Emporter](https://emporter.app).
+A plugin for [Espresso](https://espressoapp.com) to create secure, public URLs to your site with [Emporter](https://emporter.app).
 Take Espresso to go!

 ## Installation